 I've had 40-something trips around the sun, and I haven't met a crispy baked cod recipe that I don't like.
-Good news, team!
-My streak remains intact.
-This easy panko baked cod is addictively crunchy, well seasoned with fresh thyme, and brings a punch of unique flavor from the buttermilk and dijon marinade.
+This easy Panko Baked Cod is addictively crunchy, well seasoned with fresh thyme, and brings a punch of unique flavor from the buttermilk and Dijon marinade.

 If fried chicken turned pescatarian, this is what it would look like.

 This crispy baked cod is one of those fish recipes you make for people who still say they don't like fish.
 It really is something the whole family can enjoy along with tartar sauce (or my homemade salmon patty sauce) as the perfect creamy sauce to accompany the fish.

 Full ingredient list and measurements included in the printable recipe card below.